 You don't see it in swimming.

-What it what it comes down to when the the the white elitists think that they're much smarter than another race, then what they do is they they they encourage that race to think of themselves as lesser.
+What it comes down to, when the white elitists think that they're much smarter than another race, then what they do is they encourage that race to think of themselves as lesser.

 Think about that.

-I think it was I think it was a knucklehead and on the on the on the view that said zero women because of affirmative action.
+I think it was a knucklehead on the view that said zero women because of affirmative action.

 What it says is this.

-I love what you just said, because I think people are confused by by uh if you didn't say that, I think they would have been confused.
+I love what you just said because I think people are confused by, if you didn't say that, I think they would have been confused.

 Affirmative action was racist against everybody who was white.